programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-08.png" alt="Jar with a sculptured face coloured brown." caption="Figure 8.
 The Aibom jar with a solid brown colour." %}

-You will later change the emissive property of the material to show if a jar is selected (Figure 9).
+Materials such as the standard material (that is being used) have emissive properies that can be turned on, making them appear to have a coloured glow.
+You will later change the red emissive property of the material to show if a jar is selected (Figure 9).

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-09.png" alt="Jar with a sculptured face brightly coloured red." caption="Figure 9.
 The Aibom jar with red emission." %}

-The jars will be added to a group (called 'jars') and the group will be added to the scene.
+The jars will be added to a group (called ```jars```) and the group will be added to the scene.
 This will allow us to specify later that objects belonging to the jars group can be selected.

 Each jar will get a [userData](https://threejs.org/docs/?q=userdata#Object3D) property that will point to the information panel that is associated with it, so that when it is selected that panel can be shown.
 Three.js 'userData' properties do not have to be declared, they are default empty objects and you can create more than one.
-At this stage, you will create 'aibomM.userData.planes', but you could also create additional ones such as 'aibomM.userData.somethingelse' and 'aibomM.userData.anotherthing'.
+At this stage, you will create ```aibomM.userData.planes```, but you could also create additional ones such as ```aibomM.userData.somethingelse``` and ```aibomM.userData.anotherthing```.

 Note that the introduction of the 'piecescale' variable is not strictly necessary, as it is set to the same as the ratio, but it can be changed later to alter the relative size of the jars in relation to the map.